-Cami stared off in a weary daze, her breathing slow.
+Cami stared off in a weary daze, her breathing slow and shallow.

 "Perhaps you should try to go back to sleep," Loki suggested.

 She sat up, taking in a deep breath while wiping and rubbing her eyes.
 She stole another gulp of her water before rising from his lap.
-Then she gripped his hand, gave it a tug and requested, "Come with me?"
+Then she gripped his hand and requested, "Come with me?"

 There was particular meaning in the inflection of her voice and the way her eyes settled on him, almost pleading.
 He guessed that she wanted more than comfort.